ekka21/ekka21.github.io/_posts/2016-06-26-I-am-doing-it.md

 developer.
 I know you are.
 Yes, I'm looking at you.

 # The solution
 I need pratices.
 I mean a lot of pratices.
-Here is what I'm going to do.
-I'm going to build the most simple web application.
-The purpose of building this app is that it's not about the product itself but it's about the process of creating and launching the app.
-Along the way, I'll be bloging about the technical, non-technical of what I learn from start to finish.
+So I'm going to build a really simple web application.
+The purpose of building this app is more about the process of getting it done and launching it within one week.
+I'll blog about the technical, non-technical of what I learn from start to finish.

 Hopefully, my journey will inspire you one way or another.

 > It's about a journey not a destination.

 # The product
-I need a minimal viable product, a really simple one.

-I'm going to build a "To Do Application".
+With a minimal viable product in mind, I'm going to build a "To Do Application".
 Nothing fancy, just a to do list where an user can:

 - Create a todo item
 - Edit a todo item